 A survey of the theories of religion based on a comparative study of ethnographic evidence from Western and non-Western cultures.
 Emphasis is on the cognitive roots, social functions, psychological impact, and cultural meanings of religion.
 The relevance of religion to the contemporary world in a time of modernization and globalization is probed, so is the nature of fundamentalism from a historical as well as contemporary perspective.
-Prerequisites: ANTH 100 or permission of instructor.
-Credits: 3(3-0) Offered every spring uisites: ANTH 100 or ANTH 105 or permission of instructor.
+Prerequisites: ANTH 100 or ANTH 101 or permission of instructor.
+Credits: 3(3-0) Offered spring, odd years uisites: ANTH 100 or ANTH 105 or permission of instructor.
 Credits: 3(3-0) Offered when demand is sufficient